-Wetlands, Coastal, and Nearshore Habitats; Habitat Projects on Federally Managed Lands; and Birds [Phase 1 Final RP] (LA TIG 2017b), pursuant to OPA and is consistent with the Final PDARP/PEIS (DWH Trustees 2016a).
+2016a).
 These documents are herein incorporated by reference.
-Links to online versions of these documents are included with their respective citations in Section 9.
+Links to online versions of these documents are included with their respective citations in Section 10.

 The Final PDARP/PEIS sets forth the process for DWH restoration planning to select specific projects for implementation and establishes a distributed governance structure that assigns a trustee implementation group (TIG) for each of eight Restoration Areas.
 The LA TIG makes all restoration decisions for the funding allocated to the Louisiana Restoration Area.
 The Final PDARP/PEIS also outlines provisions for TIGs to phase restoration projects across multiple restoration plans.
 For example, a TIG may propose funding a planning phase (e.g., initial engineering, design, and compliance) in one plan for a conceptual project.
 This would allow the TIG to develop information needed to fully consider a subsequent implementation phase of that project in a future restoration plan.
+The LA TIG has implemented this planning process for the Phase 1 Final RP and is now evaluating design alternatives for the Queen Bess Island Restoration Project as selected in the Phase 1 Final RP.

-The LA TIG prepared the Phase 1 Final RP as a first-phase plan, selecting project alternatives2 to undergo a second phase for E&D. The Queen Bess Island Restoration Project was selected as a project alternative in the Phase 1 Final RP to be funded for E&D. The Queen Bess Island Restoration Project E&D is at a stage where enough information has been developed to conduct a meaningful NEPA analysis.
+The LA TIG prepared the Phase 1 Final RP as a first-phase plan, selecting project alternatives2 to undergo a second phase for E&D. The Queen Bess Island Restoration Project was selected as a project alternative in the Phase 1 Final RP to be funded for E&D. The Queen Bess Island Restoration Project E&D is at a stage sufficient to conduct a meaningful NEPA analysis.